2016 news archive

 The Northern Territory Government will contribute up to $100 million towards a ship-lift facility at East Arm that will position Darwin as the marine services hub for northern Australia.

-Mr Giles said marine industries were projected to support up to 4500 full-time jobs and inject $3.5 billion into the Territory economy.
+The Chief Minister said marine industries were projected to support up to 4500 full-time jobs and inject $3.5 billion into the Territory economy.

 High class agricultural land identified in wildman river region